skarussel/Multi-Agent-Search/README.md

 The output of the programm is:
 <ul>
- <li>the number of expanded nodes
+ <li>the optimal action of the agent in its first move
- <li>the action sequence to achieve the goal
+ <li>the expected minmax value of the root node
- <li>the heuristic function value if the search-type is A*2
+ <li>number of calls for utility function
 </ul>

 ## Introduction to the Environment: